 Procedure Name: Enter a name used to uniquely identify the procedure (3-30 characters).
 It is recommended that you enter the name in uppercase, such as PACEMAKER FOLLOWUP.

-After you complete the edits, if you entered the name in upper case, the procedure name that you just entered is displayed in title case, Pacemaker Followup, (the first letter of every word is capitalized), in the left side of the CP Manager window.
+After you complete the edits, if you entered the name in upper case, the procedure name that you just entered is displayed in title case, Pacemaker Follow-up, (the first letter of every word is capitalized), in the left side of the CP Manager window.
 See Figure 6-6.

 Active: Select if you want the procedure to be mapped to Consults.
 Only active procedures can be selected and linked to the Consults package.
 Be sure to fill in the Treating Specialty, TIU Note Title, and Hospital Locations fields.
 Do not select if you do not want procedures to display.
 Must be selected to make this procedure active.